Constitution & Bylaws

-- Life membership shall be open to any person on the single payment of a sum proposed by the Executive Board and adopted by the membership as stated in section C. Money from this source shall be made available to the F. Mabel Winchell Scholarship Fund.
+- Life membership shall be open to any person on the single payment of a sum proposed by the Executive Board and adopted by the membership as stated in Article II Section C. Money from this source shall be made available to the F. Mabel Winchell Scholarship Fund.
 Such members shall be exempt from dues thereafter and shall have the right to vote.

-- Emeritus membership may be awarded to any individual who has been a member of the Association for at least thirty years and may be conferred by a majority vote of the Executive Board.
+- Emeritus membership may be awarded to any individual who has been a member of NHLA for at least thirty (30) years and may be conferred by a majority vote of the Executive Board.
 Such emeritus members shall be exempt from dues and shall have the right to vote.

-- Dues are payable to the New Hampshire Library Association and sent to the Membership Chairman at the beginning of the fiscal calendar year.
+- Dues are payable to NHLA and sent to the Membership Chairman at the beginning of the fiscal calendar year.
 Members whose dues are unpaid by March 31, of the current year, shall be dropped from membership.

 ARTICLE 3 – Executive Board

-- There shall be an Executive Board that shall have the power and authority to manage the Association’s property and to regulate and govern its affairs.
-The Board shall determine policies and changes therein within the limits of the By-laws of the Association and shall take such actions as it considers necessary to carry out the objectives of the Association, and shall perform such other functions as membership may direct.
+- There shall be an Executive Board that shall have the power and authority to manage NHLA’s property and to regulate and govern its affairs.
+The Executive Board shall determine policies and changes therein within the limits of the NHLA By-laws, shall take such actions as it considers necessary to carry out NHLA’s objectives, and shall perform such other functions as membership may direct.